hantsy/nestjs-rest-sample/docs/config.md

 export class DatabaseModule { }
 ```

-> Nestjs ConfigModule also can load the configuration globally, but here, we do not expose the mongodb config to other modules.
+> You can also use Nestjs ConfigModule to load the configuration globally, but here we do not want to expose the mongodb config to other modules.

 And change the database connection providers like this.